eewangzx/eewangzx.github.io/_pages/about.md

 ## News

+- Our work "Edge Large AI Models: Revolutionizing 6G Networks" is submitted to *IEEE Commun.
+Mag.*
+- Dec.
+2024, wonderful experience in GLOBECOM 2024, Capetown, SA, with exchanging ideas about FedFT and learning more from others.
 - Sept.
 2024, it is glad to attend *IEEE Hong Kong 6G Wireless Summit*.
 - Sept.
 2024, our work "Over-the-air Federated Graph Learning" is accepted by *IEEE Trans.
 Wireless Commun.*.
 - Aug.
 2024, our work "Graph Attention-based MADRL for Access Control and Resource Allocation in Wireless Networked Control Systems" is accepted by *IEEE Trans.
 Wireless Commun.*.